5 ways to target your content better

 Further into the buying cycle, they tend to type in solution-based keywords, eg ‘waterproof smartphone cases’, while branded keywords tend to be used at the decision stage: ‘Samsung Smartphone preserver case review’.

 Get into the mindset of a customer, who is more likely to use natural, casual language than industry jargon or the terms you use to refer to your business.
 Once you have assembled lists of key terms and questions, use Google AdWords Keyword Planner Tool and Google Trends to quantify search volume and which of these should be the focus of your efforts.
-Ideally you’re looking for the golden ration of low competition and high volume.
+Ideally you’re looking for the golden ratio of low competition and high volume.

 Consider the value of long tail keywords (phrases of 3 or more words) that have less volume, but may bring more targeted visitors to your site: